Médavy

 Médavy (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune of is made up of the following villages and hamlets, Le Repos and Médavy.

-Médavy along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.
+Médavy, along with another 65 communes, is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-Médavy has 4 water courses running through it, two rivers The Orne & The Don plus two streams the la Gironde & the Calvaire.
+Médavy has 4 water courses running through it, two rivers Orne and Don plus two streams the Gironde and the Calvaire.

 Notable buildings and places

 National heritage sites

 The Commune has 2 buildings and areas listed as a Monument historique.